 Can I Overdose on CBD?

 No, you cannot overdose on CBD.
-With that being said, CBD products are not currently regulated by the Food and Drug Administration (FDA), so it is important that you know exactly what you are getting in your products.
+With that being said, it is important that you know exactly what you are getting in your products.
 Your CBD products should always have third-party lab testing that you can access at any time.
 If your products are safe, then there are no serious side-effects from taking a very high dosage of CBD.
 You may experience some sedative effects, but nothing psychoactive like that of an overdose on marijuana.
 Some results of a psychoactive drug overdose include paranoia, vomiting, or heart disturbances.
 CBD is the safe way to not get any major side effects in case you do take a high amount of it at once.
 Always consult with your doctor if you’re taking other medications.

 How Much CBD Should I Take?